Paij, a successful business woman, with degrees in business and engineering, has a background in both large and small business as well as education.

 Her steady, analytical approach makes her uniquely qualified to represent the citizens of the United States of America.

 Paij can trace her family roots to Kansas, Oklahoma, Texas and Georgia.

 Paij's father grew up in Gonzales, Texas.
-Upon high school graduation was accepted at the Naval Academy but developed a kidney stone prior to enrollment so was declined admission due to "an undetermined health issue".
+Upon high school graduation was accepted at the Naval Academy but subsequently was declined admission due to "an undetermined health issue" which later turned out to be a kidney stone.
 Pulling himself together after this crushing disappointment, he joined the Navy and was at Pearl Harbor when the Japanese attacked.
 As radioman, he ran across the compound the morning of December 7, 1941 as aircraft strafed the ground, making his way to the radio room where he sent the message to all submarines off the coast of Hawaii: "This is not a drill.
 Dive.
 Pearl Harbor is under attack".
 After the war he joined Boeing Aircraft Company where he became the Boeing Test Integration Manager for the Apollo 11 spacecraft for its historical first lunar landing.